Download brochures, reports and collection route map below.

 #5 - Polyproplene (PP).
 PP is a plastic used for yogurt and butter containers.

 #6 - Polysterene (PS).
 PS is a plastic used for food storage and serving products.
-(Exclude #6 styrofoam packing peanuts-no styrofoam accepted)
+(Exclude #6 styrofoam packing peanuts-Polystyrene/Styrofoam is NOT accepted)

 #7 - Other.
 Other mixed plastics.